-- Columbia University reports that children and teens who smoke marijuana — a common “gateway” drug — are 85 times more likely to advance to harder drugs, like cocaine.
+- Columbia University reports that children and teens who smoke marijuana — a common “gateway” drug — are 85 times more likely to advance to harder drugs, like oxycodone.
 The younger they are when they start smoking marijuana or drinking alcohol, the greater the chances that these children will become heavy drug users later in life.

 - Stimulants like cocaine and meth can cause long-lasting damage to the brain, altering the way you think, feel, and experience reality.
 Chronic cocaine use can cause the brain to shrink, a condition called cerebral atrophy.
 Long-term cocaine users can suffer from cognitive impairment even after they give up the drug, while methamphetamine users may continue to experience hallucinations and psychotic episodes after quitting, notes the Journal of Neurology, Neurosurgery & Psychiatry.

 - Drug addiction often goes hand in hand with mental illness.
 Statistics from the Journal of the American Medical Association indicate that nearly 30 percent of individuals with an addictive disorder also have a mental health disorder, such as depression, bipolar disorder, antisocial personality disorder, or schizophrenia.
 The co-existence of a substance use disorder and a psychiatric illness, also known as co-occurring disorders, requires specialized treatment at a facility that’s equipped to handle both concerns.

 Signs and symptoms